p4lang/behavioral-model/docs/simple_switch.md

     egress-to-egress cloned packets, nor will your parser code be executed for them.

-    If it was a clone3 (P4_16) or clone_egress_pkt_to_egress (P4_14)
-    action, also preserve the final egress values of the metadata fields specified in the field list argument, except assign instance_type a value of PKT_INSTANCE_TYPE_EGRESS_CLONE.
+    If it was a clone_preserving_field_list (P4_16) or clone_egress_pkt_to_egress (P4_14) action, also preserve the final egress values of the metadata fields specified in the field list argument.
+The value of instance_type will be PKT_INSTANCE_TYPE_EGRESS_CLONE for the cloned packet(s).
 Each
-    cloned packet will have the same standard_metadata fields overwritten that all packets that begin egress processing do, e.g. egress_port, egress_spec, egress_global_timestamp, etc.
+    cloned packet will have the its standard_metadata fields initialized in the same way that all packets that begin egress processing do, e.g. egress_port, egress_spec,
+    egress_global_timestamp, etc.

     Each cloned packet will continue processing at the beginning of your egress code.